Starting Over (La Toya Jackson EP): Conception and recording

-Work on the album began in 2001 when Jackson was moved to write "Free the World" in the wake of the September 11 attacks.
-The song's positive reception spurred on Jackson to write more songs, ending up with a full album.
-The album's title is a reference to the six years Jackson spent out of the public's view in order to rebuild her life after divorcing manager Jack Gordon.

-The original Startin' Over was completed in September 2002 and issued as a promotional copy the following year in order to secure a distribution deal.
-In 2006 the promo was leaked to the internet.
-The album's official release was beset with delays for years and in the interim Jackson recorded entirely new material that is expected to be released in the future.
+Work on Starting Over began in 2001 when Jackson was moved to write "Free the World" in the wake of the September 11 attacks.
+The song's positive reception from friends spurred on Jackson to write more songs.
+The project was initially conceived as a 17-track LP titled Startin' Over.
+The album was completed in September 2002 and was to be released through Jackson's independent label Ja-Tail Records.
+It was issued as a promotional copy in 2003 in order to secure a distribution deal.
+In February 2005, it was announced that Ja-Tail Records had secured a distribution deal with Bungalo Records, but the project's official release was beset with delays for years.

+In 2004, Jackson released "Just Wanna Dance", which peaked at number 13 on the U.S. Billboard Dance Club chart.
+In January 2005, she released "Free the World".
+The title track, "Starting Over", was recorded in 2006; the song was used as a jingle for Australian beverage maker Star Ice.
+In early 2007, Ja-Tail released "I Don't Play That", based on Jackson's experiences on the CBS reality series Armed and Famous.
+In 2009, Jackson released "Home" as a charity single to benefit AIDS Project Los Angeles.
+"I Don't Play That" and "Home" are not included on the EP.

-Starting Over includes autobiographical tracks about Jackson's relationship with her abusive ex-husband and former manager Jack Gordon.
+The EP's title is a reference to the six years Jackson spent out of the public's view in order to rebuild her life after divorcing manager Jack Gordon.
+Starting Over includes autobiographical tracks about Jackson's relationship with Gordon.
 Several of them hint towards brutal beatings and plans to have her family killed.
 The opening track, "Mafia Style" is a reference to Gordon's meetings with mobsters on New York's Mulberry Street.
 According to Jackson, "I was hearing a whole lot that I probably shouldn't have been hearing.
 I was the only girl, and they called me 'the kid', because these were older men and they would say, 'Is the kid going to talk?' and [Gordon] would always say, 'No, the kid doesn't talk,' because I would always say, 'I know nothing about nothing.'"

-The title track, "Starting Over", was recorded in 2006, but plans to release it as a single that year were scrapped.
-Instead, the song was reconstituted as a jingle for Australian beverage maker Star Ice.
-In early 2007, Ja-Tail released "I Don't Play That", based on Jackson's experiences on the CBS reality series Armed and Famous.
-In 2009, Jackson released "Home" as a charity single to benefit AIDS Project Los Angeles.
-"I Don't Play That" and "Home" are not included on the EP.